 When it comes to how to measure for laminate flooring, there are just a couple of simple steps to follow.
 Once you know how to calculate room size, measuring your room is a quick and easy process that can be done efficiently by anyone, without the need for a joiner or fitter.
 Fitting some new laminate flooring or carpet and need to know your room measurements?
 Here at Discount Flooring Depot, we’ve created an easy step-by-step guide.

 If you can enlist an assistant, a second pair of hands may also come in useful for more accurate results.

-Once you’ve established your measurements, it's important to add around 10% of your total size to your total square footage, in order for the boards to be staggered when you lay them.
+Once you’ve established your measurements, it's important to add around 10% of your total size to your total square footage, in order for the laminate or wooden boards to be staggered when you lay them.
 This will also ensure you have enough to cover any board irregularities and cutting errors.

 Each area you’ve sectioned can then be measured by width and breadth to determine the square footage.
 Once you’ve got all these measurements, simply add them together to calculate the total size of your room.